 How to calculate basic ROI of performance management?

-To calculate return of investment of performance management, divide the organization's net revenue after deducting expenditures on the review cycle – by the cost of salaries and benefits provided.
+While measuring the ROI of performance management system, divide the organization's net revenue after deducting expenditures on the review cycle – by the cost of salaries and benefits provided.

-Simply put, to determine a performance cycle’s return on investment - first determine the cycle’s value, then divide it by the cycle’s implementation costs.
+Simply put, to determine a performance cycle’s return on investment - first determine the cycle’s value, then divide it by the cycle’s implementation costs inorder to properly measure performance management.

 For instance, if performance reviews for remote employees saw increase in productivity and engagement, measure the productivity gains via engagement metrics and divide that by the total amount of costs required to conduct the review cycle in the first place.